Debt recovery lawyers are legal professionals who focus on legally recovering debts and enforcement of money orders.

 In almost all cases a creditor must do everything that they can to stay out of Court if possible.

-Good debt recovery solicitors will usually advise that negotiation, letters of demand, offers of compromise, and ADR should be considered first before filing a claim in the Court.
+Good debt collection solicitors will usually advise that negotiation, letters of demand, offers of compromise, and ADR should be considered first before filing a claim in the Court.

 However, in some instances the debtor will just refuse to listen or respond to all reasonable requests, and so there may be no alternative than enforcing your legal rights in the Court with jurisdiction.